 Food service is provided through a contracted caterer who offers a reasonably priced light breakfast, lunch, and dinner each weekday when classes are in session.
 The posted hours of operation are convenient to students.
-The college also operates the Food for Thought Café in the Belmont Mill just a few miles south on Route 106.
-The Café, operating in conjunction with the Restaurant Management and Culinary Arts programs, offers a very reasonably priced lunch menu several days a week.
+The college also operates the Shaker Table in Canterbury, NH at Shaker village just a few miles off Route 106.
+The Shaker Table, operating in conjunction with the Restaurant Management and Culinary Arts programs, offers a very reasonably priced lunch menu several days a week, and dinner on specified evenings.